tuldoklambat/Avro.Cadabra/README.md

 # AvroCadabra

-A tiny library to convert a user-define C# class to an [AvroRecord](<https://docs.microsoft.com/en-us/previous-versions/azure/reference/dn627309(v%3Dazure.100)>) and back.
+A tiny library to convert a user-defined C# object to an [AvroRecord](<https://docs.microsoft.com/en-us/previous-versions/azure/reference/dn627309(v%3Dazure.100)>) and back.

-This is useful when you need to use Avro to serialize your DTOs (data transfer objects) but can't afford to decorate it with attributes that may be required for Avro to work.
+Useful when you need to use Avro to serialize your DTOs (data transfer objects) but can't afford to decorate it with attributes that may be required for Avro to work.

-Another use is for instances when you only want to serialize certain properties of your model which is driven by the schema provided.
+Another is for instances when you only want to serialize certain properties of your model which is driven by the schema provided.

 ## Syntax: